kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## My New Years resolution is to stop leaving things so late.